 - The residue that is thirdhand smoke can react with household cleaning chemicals to create carcinogens and release them into the air.

 - Even if you can no longer smell the smoke, thirdhand smoke is still present.

 - There is no way to get rid of thirdhand smoke.

-To receive more information on Secondhand Smoke or the Smoke-Free at Home NM program, please provide your name and email address
+To receive more information on Secondhand Smoke, Thirdhand Smoke, E-Cigarette Aersols, or the Smoke-Free at Home NM program, please provide your name and email address

 Smoke-Free Living Survey